Pleopleq/NotesApp/README.md

 # NotesApp

-Small app where u can write notes with HTML markup and store them for where the user come back.
+Small app where u can write new notes, save, edit and remove them.